anki-code/anki-code/README.md

 I like to create repeatable solutions and IT products.

+My principles:

+* Leave repeatable examples instead of dumb descriptions to allow people reuse your work.
+* Treat code as a product that anybody can extend by additional functionality.

 ### ❤️ Sponsorship

 * Just [buy me a few cups of coffee](https://www.buymeacoffee.com/xxh).
 Thanks!